du201/24-points-game/README.md

 For a long time, there is no easy way to play this game online with friends.
 This website creates a platform to make it a reality.

+## Special Features
+* Choose between 4 and 6 integers to manipulate with
+* Disable some operators if needed
+* Up to 10 players playing together in a same room

 ## How to Play
 (Actually everything should be straightforward even without all the info below :))

 For the multiplayer mode, click the `Multiplayer` button on the main page.
 Then after entering your nickname, you can choose to create your own room with the `Create` button or join other people's room with the `Join` button.

 The singleplayer mode is still under construction...